planqtn/planqtn/ui/README.md

     - option to do Gauss elimination on given columns
     - all of this with undos within a session, then the stabilizers are saved to the given component - DONE (for TN )
     - allow for the above on a lego piece
-    - we need a way to name logical and gauge operators (X1, X2, ...)
+    - we need a way to name logical and gauge operators (X1, X2, ...) - WON'T DO
-    - marking a leg as a gauge, logical, or physical degree of freedom
+    - marking a leg as a gauge, logical, or physical degree of freedom - do we need gauge?!
     - conjoined matrices should have info about the original lego pieces - DONE
-    - auto-sparsification of generators
+    - auto-sparsification of generators ???
 - operator flow
     - we fix with an operator highlight X (blue) or Z (red) on a leg or multiple legs DONE
         - we see the number of stabilizers that match the fix, and we can iterate through the highlights DONE
 - option to merge tensornetworks into a full lego piece - DONE
 - unfuse
   - ZX spiders - DONE
-  - arbitrary lego to Tanner
+  - arbitrary lego to Tanner - DONE via copy-paste of parity check matrix
-  - arbitrary lego to measurement circuit
+  - arbitrary lego to measurement circuit  - DONE via copy-paste of parity check matrix

 - load a TensorNetwork instance in the UI
-    - we could have placement hints in the Tensornetwork (similar to qubit annotations in Stim)
+    - we could have placement hints in the Tensornetwork (similar to qubit annotations in Stim) - DONE (annotations)
-    - we could have an automated graph layout algorithms
+    - we could have an automated graph layout algorithms ?? instead graphical language story below
 - retrieve, evaluate, and visualize contraction schedules
 - lego display customization
     - 422, 512, 602 tensors - DONE for ZX spiders